 Medications that are used to treat these illnesses often have side effects, which in turn, affect a person’s ability to sleep soundly.
 Some of these medications impair the ability to sleep and often stimulate wakefulness.

 As we age, our circadian rhythms changes.
 Circadian rhythms are the physical, mental and behavioural changes that occur in a 24 hour period.
 These changes respond to the changes in light and dark.
 This rhythm coordinates the timing of our sleeping pattern.
-As we get older, our sleeping pattern changes, older people become tired earlier and tend to wake up earlier in the mornings compared to younger adults.
+Older people become tired earlier and tend to wake up earlier in the mornings compared to younger adults.

 3. Sleep disorders: